MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 A Universal Windows driver package contains an INF file and binaries that install and run on [Universal Windows Platform (UWP) based editions of Windows 10](windows-10-editions-for-universal-drivers.md) as well as other Windows 10 editions that share a common set of interfaces.

-The driver binary can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md) or the Windows Driver Model (WDM).
+Any driver binaries in the driver package can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md) or the Windows Driver Model (WDM).

-A universal driver consists of the following parts: a base driver, optional component packages, and an optional hardware support app.
-The base driver contains all core functionality and shared code.
-Separately, optional component packages can contain customizations and additional settings.
+A universal driver contains all of the following parts: a base driver package and optional extension driver packages.
+Additionally, it can leverage an optional hardware support app.
+The base driver package contains all core functionality and shared code.
+Separately, optional extension driver packages can contain customizations and additional settings.

-Typically, a device manufacturer (IHV) writes the base driver, and a system builder (OEM) provides any optional component packages.
+Typically, a device manufacturer (IHV) writes the base driver package, and a system builder (OEM) provides any optional component packages.

 An IHV follows the design best practices of *driver isolation* to ensure the driver is reliable and robust to servicing operations.

-After IHV has certified the base driver, it can be deployed on all OEM systems.
-Because a base driver can be used across all systems that share a hardware part, Microsoft can test the base driver broadly via Windows Insider flighting, rather than limiting distribution to specific machines.
+After IHV has certified the base driver package, it can be deployed on all OEM systems.
+Because a base driver package can be used across all systems that share a hardware part, Microsoft can test the base driver package broadly via Windows Insider flighting, rather than limiting distribution to specific machines.

-The OEM validates only the optional customizations that it provides for the OEM device.
+The OEM validates only the optional customizations that it provides for the OEM system.

 Universal drivers are distributed through Windows Update, and hardware support apps are distributed through the Store.